Graduate Opportunities

 1 October 2025

-• December 2025: First round of conditional funding decisions.
+• December 2025: First round of conditional scholarship decisions.

 • December 2025: Finalists submit applications to the University of Oxford.*